yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 Active Record
 -------------

 Yii 2.0 introduces a lot of changes to [Active Record](db-active-record.md).
-Two most obvious ones are: query building and relational query handling.
+Two most obvious ones are query building and relational query handling.

 The `CDbCriteria` class in 1.1 is replaced by [[yii\db\ActiveQuery]] which extends from [[yii\db\Query]] and thus